johannbrehmer/pointers/README.md

 (I have too strong opinions on this, but here you go...)

 - Colors, line styles etc should be chosen with semantics, accessability, and consistency in mind.
 Lots of good points on choosing discrete color palettes can be found in [Lisa Charlotte Rost's guide](https://blog.datawrapper.de/beautifulcolors/).
-Color maps should be perceptually uniform, [this matplotlib doc](https://matplotlib.org/3.3.3/tutorials/colors/colormaps.html) is a good starting point).
+Color maps should be perceptually uniform, [this matplotlib doc](https://matplotlib.org/3.3.3/tutorials/colors/colormaps.html) is a good starting point.
 - To pick colors (and check for greyscale representations and accessibility issues), I like [coolors.co](https://coolors.co).
 [Palettable](https://jiffyclub.github.io/palettable/) is fun.
 - Figures should have consistent font sizes, roughly matching the paper text size.
 Authors that use small figures with tiny tiny captions are terrible people and eat kittens.
 - Figures should also have consistent margins.
 Don't choose margins automatically through `plt.tight_layout()`, but set them consciously.
 I am partial to square panels inside square canvasses.
 I've been using some (rather ugly) helper functions to achieve that, you can find them in [setup_figures.py](./example_repo/experiments/evaluation/setup_figures.py), I'm sure there is a prettier way though.